MetOffice/Vernier/documentation/Sphinx/user-manual/setting-up.rst

 The ``-DBUILD_SHARED_LIBS`` CMake option is used to choose whether the libraries are built statically or dynamically.

-Manually linking to installed libraries
+Manually Linking to Installed Libraries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Flags of interest when compiling manually: